 Did you know that every tooth has a central cavity called the root canal cavity?
 This cavity houses blood vessels and nerves, collectively called the dental pulp.
 The dental pulp is crucial in nourishing the tooth and keeping it sensitive to stimuli like temperature.
 However, when the pulp becomes exposed to harmful oral microbes, it can result in a root canal infection.
 This invasive condition threatens the affected tooth, the surrounding gums, neighboring teeth, and even the underlying jawbone.
 Contact us to learn more.

-What Causes a Root Canal Infection in Dunwoody, GA?
+What Causes a Root Canal Infection?

 Root canal infections are typically the result of bacteria entering and infecting the pulp tissue within the tooth.
 Some of the primary causes include: